Powercoders-Switzerland/2021-1-web-dev/02-typescript/Readme.md

 ### Webpack

 [Webpack](https://webpack.js.org/) is the build tool we will use.
 It can convert files from one language to another and _bundle_ them together.
+We will use it to convert all TypeScript files from the `src` directory to a single JavaScript file `dist/bundle.js`.

 Webpack is configured by a `webpack.config.js` file.

 ### Our `webpack.config.js` file

-We will use Webpack to convert all TypeScript files from the `src` directory to a single JavaScript file `dist/bundle.js` using the following configuration:

 ```js
 const path = require("path");